-as your country developed adequate capacity to deliver initiatives on and public awareness? on communication, a) No b) No, but some programmes are under development х c) Yes, some programmes are being implemented (please provide details below) d) Yes, comprehensive programmes are being implemented (please provide details below)
+96. Has your country developed adequate capacity to deliver initiatives education and public awareness? on communication, a) No b) No, but some programmes are under development X Yes, some programmes are being implemented (please provide details below) d) Yes, comprehensive programmes are being implemented (please provide details below)